Test Catalog

 Delineates situations when tests are added to the initial order.
 This includes reflex and additional tests.

-If polymerase chain reaction (PCR) testing is negative, no sequencing is performed, and the test is resulted as negative.
+If polymerase chain reaction (PCR) testing is negative, no sequencing is performed, and the test resulted as negative.

 If PCR testing is positive, sequencing is performed.
 Strong positive results are first submitted to Sanger sequencing, which can yield results in as few as 4 days.
 Weak positive results, or Sanger sequencing results that are mixed, are submitted to next-generation sequencing (ie, targeted metagenomics testing).